etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_page_in_Etendo_documentation.md

 This is shown as: `Document` >`New`> `Template`.

 #### Tabs for different platforms
 When documenting a feature that varies by platform (Windows or Linux, for example), use the following tabs to include information relevant for each platform.
-Readers can then choose the corresponding tab with the necessary information.
+Readers can then choose the corresponding tab with the necessary information and skip reading non-relevant information.

 ```bash title="Tabs"
 === "C"